John Lundstram: Rangers

-On 5 July 2021, Lundstram signed a three-year contract with Scottish Champions Rangers.
+On 5 July 2021, Lundstram signed a three-year contract with Scottish club Rangers.

 On 31 July 2021, Lundstram made his competitive debut for Rangers coming off the bench in Rangers' 3–0 win against Livingston.
 He made his first start three days later in a UEFA Champions League qualifier against Swedish side Malmö.
-Lundstram scored his first goal for Rangers in a 5-0 home win to Dunfermline Athletic on 13 August 2021.
+Lundstram scored his first goal for Rangers in a 5–0 home win to Dunfermline Athletic on 13 August 2021.
 He endured a slow start to his Rangers career and attracted criticism when he was sent off in the 43rd minute, after receiving a second yellow card during the clubs first leg UEFA Europa League play-off against Armenian team Alashkert.

 On 5 May 2022, he scored the winning goal in a 3–1 win over RB Leipzig in the second leg of the semi-finals of the Europa League, which helped Rangers to reach the final.

+On 1 June 2024, it was announced that Lundstram had been released by Rangers, ending his 3 years at the club.

+Trabzonspor

+On 25 June 2024, Turkish side Trabzonspor announced that Lundstram would join the club on a free transfer, signing a three-year deal.